tumblinx/tumblinx/README.md

 - 👋 Hi, I’m @tumblinx
 - 👀 I’m interested in a lot of areas in Technology.
-I love IT areas like Networking, Windows Server Administration, Linux, Scripting, and Programming.
+I love areas like Networking, Windows Server Administration, Linux, Scripting, and Programming.
 - 🌱 I’m currently learning C++ and basic programming concepts at Ohio University through the Computer Science Major.
 - 💞️ I’m looking to collaborate on any projects related to AI, Programming in C++, or even Linux.
 - 📫 How to reach me I highly recommend emailing me at tumblindrew@gmail.com